kimmo1019/kmerforest/README.md

 # Kmerforest
 Kmerforest is a sequence-based method to predict the impact of regulatory variants using random forest.
+It can calculate the feature importance based on mean decrease accuracy (MDA).

 # Usage
 This software has been tested in a Linux/MacOs system.